cfbc-a23/github-starter-course/README.md

-# :wave: The Basics of GitHub - Modified by Mian
+# :wave: The Basics of GitHub

 ## 🤓 Course overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub.
-We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀
+We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀 (Yahaha)

 ## :octocat: Git and GitHub